-Prerequisite: ENGL 70 OR Prerequisites or Corequisites: ENGL 75 or (ESOL 72 and ESOL 73) (formerly AR 113)
+Gen Ed Arts Prerequisite: ENGL 70 or (ESOL 70 and ESOL 71) OR Prerequisites or Co-requisites: ENGL 75 or ESOL 100 (formerly AR 113)

 Explores clay as a medium for the expression of art.
 Uses various production techniques, decorating and glazing methods to achieve well-conceived and designed objects of ceramic art.